-- Motif: Most important motifs of the novel, The Hobbit, or There and Back Again, language, heroism, and birth.
+- Motif: Most important motifs of The Hobbit are language, heroism, and birth.

 i.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.
 (Chapter -1)

 ii.
 This is a story of how a Baggins had an adventure, found himself doing and saying things altogether unexpected.
 (Chapter -1)

 iii.
 For your hospitality our sincerest thanks, and for your offer of professional assistance our grateful acceptance.
 (Chapter -2)

 These three examples show the parallel structure of the sentences.